How to Prepare ELLs for Language Testing

 Starting in 4th grade the writing portion of WIDA is taken on the computer.
 This means that students will need to be able to type their responses.
 They can use paper to plan their ideas, but will still need to type out their final responses.
 That is unless they have accommodations stating otherwise.
 Google Docs are a simple way for students to type out responses.
 If your school uses Google Classroom, it is an easy way to organize their responses.

 I use academic language task cards to easily expose students to academic language.
 This way I can make sure that an activity contains academic language that students need to be familiar with.
 Students can practice speaking and writing as they respond to the questions.

 Most language assessments are given once a year.
-They give a general idea of where student are at that moment in time.
-To really help ELLs progress, it is important to evaluate a students language level multiple times during the school year.
-Rubrics are a simple way to track students speaking and writing growth using the lessons you already have planed.
+They give a general idea of where students are at that moment in time.
+To help ELLs progress, evaluating a student’s language level multiple times during the school year is important.
+Rubrics are a simple way to track students speaking and writing growth using the lessons you already have planned.
 WIDA has speaking and writing rubrics available.